pxslip/db-studio/docs/self-hosted/cli.md

 npx directus database migrate:down
 ```

-Migrate the database up/down to match the versions of Directus.
-Once you update Directus itself, make sure to run
+Migrate the database up/down to match the versions of d9.
+Once you update d9 itself, make sure to run
 `npx directus database migrate:latest` (or `npx directus bootstrap`) to update your database.

 ### Migrate Schema to a different Environment

 This allows you to do things like migrate a schema from development to production.
 To move your configured data model
-between Directus instances, you can use the schema "snapshot" and "apply" commands.
+between d9 instances, you can use the schema "snapshot" and "apply" commands.

 #### Snapshot the Data Model

-Directus can automatically generate a snapshot of your current data model in YAML or JSON format.
+d9 can automatically generate a snapshot of your current data model in YAML or JSON format.
 This includes all
 collections, fields, and relations, and their configuration.
 This snapshot can be checked in version control and shared
 with your team.
 To generate the snapshot, run